dinosoeren/walls.dev/content/project/self-driving-car/index.md

 ### 4. Estimation & Localization: Kalman Filters and Particle Filters (Term 2)

+> 💡 Core Idea
+>
-In robotics and autonomous vehicles, knowing exactly where you are is surprisingly hard.
+> In robotics and autonomous vehicles, knowing exactly where you are is surprisingly hard.
 Sensors are noisy, the world is unpredictable, and GPS alone isn’t nearly accurate enough.
 That’s where estimation algorithms like Kalman filters and particle filters come in...

 They combine noisy sensor data and a model of the system to estimate the true state of the vehicle—such as its position, velocity, and orientation—over time.
 Kalman filters are optimal for linear systems with Gaussian noise, while particle filters can handle highly nonlinear, non-Gaussian problems by representing the state as a set of random samples (particles).